Some days you may find that you have endless energy, and you’re ready to tackle everything on your to-do list.

 A game changer for me was planning my ideal work week, and breaking up my time into blocks.

-This way I know when I plan to get important things done, and I can plan my time to relax accordingly.
+This way, I know when I plan to get important things done, and I can plan my time to relax accordingly.
+It allows me to feel more calm and happy, knowing that I'll have time to relax/recover after pushing myself.

 I then made my fruit smoothie, put on my coffee and started writing out my to-do list for the day.